datafiniti/data-fizz/AllMyBooksArePacked/README.md

 ### There are three main steps

 #### Getting the html
 The application uses the **fs** module to get html from web pages.
-The **fs** module is used to get html from files in a local folder and can be augmented with the **request** module to get html from url's.
+The **fs** module used to get html from files in a local folder can be augmented with the **request** module to get html from url's.
-#### Getting the data
+#### Extracting the data
-To get data from html, we need to extract data within tags in the html.
-The **cheerio** module, an implementation of JQuery specifically designed for the server, is used in this application.
+To extract data from html, we need to pull out information from between tags in the html.
+The **cheerio** module, an implementation of JQuery specifically designed for the server, is used for this purpose.
 #### Making the JSON
 Once we get the data, it needs to be converted to JSON.
-The application uses object constructors to build the objects with book data fields(title,author,etc).
-Then we can convert these objects to JSON format.
+The application uses object constructors to build objects that store book data and then converts the objects to JSON.

 #### Additional Step
 This application also places the books into the least number of boxes.
 It does so using a technique called next fit decreasing.
-The algorithm works by arranging the books by weight nonincreasingly and then placing books into new boxes when the boxes before it are completely filled.
-Because the algorithm has to look back every time it adds a new box the worst time is O(n^2).
-There is a method using binary trees that hasn't been implemented yet that can bring the worst time to O(nlogn).
+The algorithm works by arranging the books by first arranging books nonincreasingly and then placing books into new boxes when the book can't fit into any of the existing boxes.
+Because the algorithm has to look back every time a book doesn't fit in a box the worst time is O(n^2).
+There is a method using binary trees that can bring down the worst time to O(nlogn).

 ## Sample code